roshanis/10kings/chapter9_vidyadhara_chandela.md

 ### The Night That Shook the Earth

 The decisive moment came on the fifteenth night of the siege, when Vidyadhara demonstrated why he had earned the respect of even his bitterest enemies.
-The attack began not with the usual sounds of combat but with something that seemed to emerge from the very earth itself—a rumbling that grew steadily louder until it felt like the mountain was coming alive.
+The attack began not with the usual sounds of combat but with something that seemed to emerge from the very earth itself, a rumbling that grew steadily louder until it felt like the mountain was coming alive.

 From the gates of Kalinjar emerged a sight that would haunt my dreams for decades: a massive force of war elephants advancing in coordinated formation, their tusks tipped with iron, their heads protected by steel armor, their backs carrying warriors who fought with the disciplined precision of professional soldiers rather than the wild enthusiasm of traditional Hindu armies.